 Remember always do a skin patch test if you are not sure whether you will react negatively to a particular oil, or have never used a certain single essential oil or combination before.

-Apply a very small amount (diluted) to the skin inside your elbow, wait for about a few minutes to so see if you will experience any negative reaction.
+Apply a very small amount (diluted) to the skin inside your elbow, wait for a few minutes (15 to 30) to see if you will experience any negative reaction.